Ph.D. University of Pennsylvania

-I have been at Davidson since 2001.
+I came to Davidson in 2001 and served as department chair from 2011-2015.
+I teach in the humanities program, global literary theory, and Hispanic Studies.
 I teach Spanish language courses and advanced literature and culture courses on Contemporary Spain.
-I also direct senior theses and guide student summer research projects in the department.
+I also direct senior theses and guide student summer research projects.
 Additionally, I have collaborated with colleagues from other departments to develop two interdisciplinary courses: the theory and practice of literary translation and second language acquisition.

 I am strongly committed to creating opportunities for intercultural exchange on campus, in the community, and abroad.
-I established the Davidson Summer Program in Cádiz, Spain and have directed it twice.
-I will also be directing the inaugural Davidson in Madrid program for the spring 2014 semester.
-In our community, I began the Foreign Language in the Elementary Schools (FLES) volunteer partnership between Davidson College and Davidson Elementary School, in which college volunteers teach weekly Spanish classes to kindergarten, first, second, and third grades.
-I have also served as the faculty adviser to OLAS and worked on strategic planning initiatives for globalization.
+In 2002, I established the Davidson Summer Program in Cádiz, Spain and served as director in 2003, 2006, and 2015.
+I helped create the Davidson in Madrid program, for which I am the program director and served as professor-in-residence of hte inaugural semester in spring 2014.
+In our community, I revived and renovated the Foreign Language in the Elementary Schools (FLES) partnership between Davidson College and Davidson Elementary School in 2012.
+In this program, college volunteers teach weekly Spanish lessons to elementary school classes.
+Beginning in fall 2015, volunteers have hte option of combining the volunteer experience with the course "SPA 311: Teaching Foreign Languages in the Elementary School."
+On campus, I have also served as the faculty adviser to OLAS and worked on strategic planning initiatives for globalization.

-I'm a member of the Modern Language Association, the American Association of Teachers of Spanish and Portuguese, the Asociación Hispánica de Humanidades, the Asociación Internacional de Literatura y Cultura Femenina Hispánica, and the Feministas Unidas.
+In the profession, I'm a member of the AP Spanish Language Test Development Committee with the College Board and Educational Testing Service.
+I'm also a member of the Modern Language Association, the American Association of Teachers of Spanish and Portuguese, the Asociación Hispánica de Humanidades, the Asociación Internacional de Literatura y Cultura Femenina Hispánica, and the Feministas Unidas.
 I have served as treasurer of AILCFH and book review editor for Letras Peninsulares, and have presented papers in the continental U.S., Puerto Rico, the Dominican Republic, Portugal, and Spain.

 SPA 101 Elementary Spanish I